claudiodobniewski/ExamenPHPUserProfileAPI/README.md

 NOTE: if you have xdebug enable on your PHP, and get an fatal error "proc_open(): fork failed - Cannot allocate memory", please disable xdebug (http://stackoverflow.com/questions/8754826/how-to-disable-xdebug ) while composer installs the asset, and close web browser or another memory eater app, an run composer again.

 **8) configure database**

+*You need a database , and grant ALL PERMS (global) to user, or create you the database and grant all perms over the database (lower risk)*

+I use Mysql, but you can configure other.

 set production database on
 app/config/parameters.yml